Before we can build a complete handset or

 we are not able to tell for sure because we don't have any schematics

 for the D-Sample.

-The Mother's desired solution is to build our own Handset Motherboard Prototype (HSMBP).
+The Mother's desired solution is to build our own UI development board (UIDB) that would also serve as a Handset Motherboard Prototype (HSMBP).
 It would have the same Calypso core chipset as our current FCDEV3B, plus a new 176x220 pixel color LCD of our own (same size as on the D-Sample, which is one of the industry standard sizes), a keypad with 21 main buttons and 3 side buttons like on the D-Sample and on the Pirelli DP-L10, and the rest of the peripherals for a standard handset motherboard.
 It would be laid out as close as possible to a real handset motherboard product, but with all off-board components including the battery attached via connectors, so that the HSMBP can be used bare on a lab bench without a plastic case to hold everything together.

 Once we build our HSMBP aka UIDB and use it to whip our phone UI firmware into shape, we will be able to bifurcate into two directions from that point: as one branch, we'll be able to produce an aftermarket firmware build for Motorola C139 phones that provides practically usable untethered phone functionality, and as the other branch, we could put together some kind of plastic case around our HSMBP and turn it into an actual handset which we could then carry in our pockets and purses.